 Today though, I’m going to be talking about the Canon EOS R5, which I bought to replace one of my Canon 6Ds.
 So I will be comparing it with that, as well as Canon’s most recent 5 series DSLR, the 5D Mark IV, which the R5 essentially replaces.

-I should also note that when Canon released the R5 the also released the Canon EOS R6, which is a similar camera at a lower price point.
+I should also note that when Canon released the R5 they also released the Canon EOS R6, which is a similar camera at a lower price point.
 It shares many of the same features, so this review may also be useful for those considering that camera as well.
+A newer version of the R6, the R6 Mark II has also since been released.

 This review is going to be purely from my perspective as a travel photographer, using the camera for still photography.
 Whilst this camera is reportedly fantastic for video, I don’t do much video work, so this Canon EOS R5 review won’t be covering the video-only features in any depth.